 In this guide, we will explore how to make the most of Checkmyfile’s free 30-day trial (£14.99 per month after that, cancel anytime) to check your credit score.
 We will also discuss how it can help you increase your chances of getting a mortgage.

-The Top Four UK Credit Reference Agencies
+Navigating the Top Three UK Credit Reference Agencies with Checkmyfile

 What does Checkmyfile do?